nareshmaharaj-consultant/vpc-peering-split-brain-cross-region-db/vpcpeering-split-brain-2.md

 #### VPC in Region Paris 🇫🇷

-From the browser tab with the Paris region selected, go to the VPC Dashboard and create a new VPC.
+From the internet browser tab with the Paris region selected, go to the VPC Dashboard and create a new VPC.
 Ensure the CIDR blocks do not overlap with the London VPC.
 Use the IPv4 CIDR block 172.33.0.0/16.

-Next, add subnets for the various availability zones and attach an internet gateway, linking these to a new routing table, just as we did before.
+Next, we will add subnets for the various availability zones and attach a new internet gateway, linking all of these to a new routing table, just as we did before.

 Create the subnets for each availability zone in the VPC we just created: